ChahidAbderrazak/academic-website/content/patent/PCT-IB2018-057899/index.md

 publication_short: "WIPO"

 # Summary.
 An optional shortened abstract.
-summary: We developed a feature extraction method, called SCSA, for pulse-shaped signals decomposition and reconstruction of the desired specific wave-form.
-This method can also be use for signal denoising.
+summary: We developed a feature extraction method, called SCSA, for pulse-shaped signal decomposition and reconstruction of the desired specific waveform.
+This method can also be used for signal denoising.

 tags:
   - Digital Signal Processing